AdobeDocs/journey-optimizer.en/help/using/landing-pages/lp-use-cases.md

 ### Configure email opt-out {#configure-opt-out}

-To enable the recipients of an email to unsubscribe from your communications through a landing page, follow the steps below.
+To enable the recipients of an email to unsubscribe from your communications through a landing page, follow the steps below:

 1. Create your landing page.
 [Learn more](create-lp.md)